dev-jsmh/clientManagerSystem/README.md

 # Notes:

 I have added the sql script for the data base so you can replicate it.
+The Sql script is locate at data base folder contained in the source folder.

 The data base url is set by default to "jdbc:mariadb://localhost:3306/" + name of data base in the Connector class to return the connection of the data base.

+I also also add a java executable file so you can run it form the command line.
+Go to the source folder and look for the dist folder.
+Already in the folder open the command line and run the this: java -jar Clients_Crud.jar

+This will execute the file and you’ll visualize the user interface of my project.

-#Have in mind
+# Have in mind

 If you don't stablish the connection to the data base correctly the project won't run as it makes a query at start up to get all registered clients from the data base and display them in the table.